 He is a Fellow of the Chartered Institute of Arbitrators and from 2010 to 2013 was Chair of the Australia branch.
+From 2017-2020 John was the Australasian member of the board of trustees of the Chartered Institute of Arbitrators (UK).
 John is a Fellow of the Australian Centre for International Commercial Arbitration (ACICA), and the independent member of the ACICA Appointment Committee.
 John is a qualified mediator (NMAS) and teaches, writes and speaks regularly on issues in alternative dispute resolution.

 He is the immediate Past President of the Australian Centre for International Commercial Arbitration; he is a Fellow, Chartered Arbitrator and a Past President of the Chartered Institute of Arbitrators, London (2011), and a Member of the LCIA Court.
 He is an Australian Government nominee on the ICSID panel of arbitrators and a Foundation Fellow and Graded Arbitrator of the Institute of Arbitrators & Mediators Australia, Fellow of the Arbitrators & Mediators Institute of New Zealand Inc., President, Dispute Review Board Foundation Australia, member of the ICC Australia Arbitration Committee, Council Member, International Federation of Commercial Arbitration Institutions (IFCAI), and a member of a number of panels of International Arbitral bodies.